This online lender specializes in bad credit business loans as an alternative to traditional bank loans.

 What are the benefits of Shield Funding business loans?

-- Bad credit OK.
-If you don’t have perfect personal credit, Shield Funding could still offer you a business loan.
+- Bad credit is OK.
+Shield funding specializes in bad credit business loans.
+If you don’t have perfect personal credit, Shield Funding may still be able to offer you a business loan.
+Just expect your interest rate to be on the high end.

 - Fast turnaround.
-Those who apply for a business loan with Shield Funding typically hear back within three business days.
+Businesses that apply for a loan with Shield Funding typically hear back within three business days.

-- Many loan options.
+- Multiple loan options.
 Shield Funding offers more than 20 loan types to businesses, categorizing them by need and industry.
+This includes unsecured business loans so your business won’t have to provide collateral to get funding.

 What to watch out for

 - Potentially expensive.
 Shield Funding’s business loans come with a large APR range.
-If your offer ends up at the high end of that range, the loan could be very costly.
-Learn more about business loan costs.
+If your offer ends up at the high end of that range, your loan could be quiet costly.

 I got a Shield Funding business loan.
 Now what?

 - Carefully read your contract.
-If you’re approved, confirm that the terms and conditions of your loan match what you originally agreed to with the lender.
-Make sure that you understand potential fees — like origination or early repayment fees — to avoid any surprises down the road.
+If you’re approved, confirm that the terms and conditions of your loan match what you originally agreed to.

 - Set up autopay to avoid unnecessary fees.
 Be careful with cash advance loans or autopay structures that deduct from your account every day if you have uneven cash flow.